 - New Year’s Eve and Day

-Despite not having real seasons as most people know it.
-People still like to understand to understand what the weather will be like when you leave your home Season
+Despite not having real seasons as most people know it, people still like to understand what the weather will be like when you leave your home Season, be warned things could be very different in Miami from where ever it is you are leaving!

 Winter Weather in Miami